alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 And saying: **“Those who have been given the Scripture recognize him (Muhammad) as they recognize their own sons.”** (al-Baqarah [2]: 146)

+---
 #### 8. Believing to what the Weak were upon was not the Truth

 They used as evidence for determining the falsehood of a matter, the fact that only the weak ones followed it, as is found in Allah's saying: **“They said: Shall we follow you, when the lowliest of people follow you?”** (ash-Shuara [26]: 111)

 And He says (relating their statements): **“Is it these (poor believers) whom Allah has favored from amongst us?”** (al-An'am [6]: 53) So Allah refuted this claim, saying: **“Should not Allah know best those who are grateful?”** (al-An'am [6]: 53)

+---
 #### 9. Emulating the Wicked Scholars and Ignorant Worshippers

 They followed and took their example from their evil and wicked scholars and worshipers.
 So Allah revealed His saying: **“O you who believe!
 Verily, there are many of the (Jewish) rabbis and (Christian) monks that take the wealth of mankind unjustly and hinder them (mankind) from the way of Allah.”** (at-Tawbah [31]: 34)

 And His saying: **“Do not go to extremes in your religion (by believing in something) other than the truth.
 And do not follow the vain desires of people that went astray, from times of past, and who misled many and strayed (themselves) from the Right Path.”** (al-Ma’idah [5]: 77)

+---
 #### 10. Accusing the Religious People of having Little Understanding and a Lack of Intellect

 They used the following argument for determining the falsehood of a religion that the ones who followed it possessed a short amount of understanding and lacked good memory, as Allah says: **“They followed you without thinking.”** (Hud [11]: 27)

+---
+#### 11 & 12.
+Relying on a Corrupt Form of Reasoning while Rejecting the Correct Form of Reasoning

-**[11]** They used a wicked and corrupt type of reasoning to establish evidence, as occurs in His saying: **“You are no more than human beings like us!”** (Ibrahim [14]: 10)
+11. They used a wicked and corrupt type of reasoning to establish evidence, as occurs in His saying: **“You are no more than human beings like us!”** (Ibrahim [14]: 10)

-**[12]** They rejected the correct and true way of reasoning.
+12. They rejected the correct and true way of reasoning.
 The reason for the occurrence of this aspect and the one before it was due to a lack of understanding, on their part, of (what consisted of) similarities and differences (i.e., similarities and differences between the prophets and normal human beings).

+---
+#### 13. Extremism with regard to the People of Knowledge and Righteousness

-**[13]** They went to extremes with regard to their scholars and righteous people, as is found in His saying: **“O People of the Book!
+They went to extremes with regard to their scholars and righteous people, as is found in His saying: **“O People of the Book!
 Do not go to extremes in your religion (by exceeding the limits set forth by Allah).
 And do not speak concerning Allah, except that which is true.”** (an-Nisa [4]: 171)

+---
+#### 14. Their negation of the Truth and Affrmation of Falsehood

-**[14]** Everything that has been mentioned previously is based upon a principle, which is denying and affrming (i.e., they denied what Allah affrmed and affrmed what Allah denied).
+Everything that has been mentioned previously is based upon a principle, which is denying and affrming (i.e., they denied what Allah affrmed and affrmed what Allah denied).
 So they followed vain desires and speculation while turning away from what Allah revealed to them.

+---
+#### 15. Using False Excuses to not Accept the Truth

-**[15]** They used the claim that they had a **“lack of comprehending”** as an excuse for not following what Allah revealed to them, as Allah says: **“(They said): Our hearts are sealed (with coverings).”** (al-Baqarah [2]: 88)
+They used the claim that they had a **“lack of comprehending”** as an excuse for not following what Allah revealed to them, as Allah says: **“(They said): Our hearts are sealed (with coverings).”** (al-Baqarah [2]: 88)

 And He says: **“(They said): O Shuayb (Jethro), we do not understand much of what you say!”** (Hud [11]: 91)

 So Allah declared them to be liars and clarifed that their lack of understanding was due to the sealing of their hearts, and the sealing of their hearts was due to their disbelief.

+---
+#### 16. The Jews replaced the Tawrah with Books of Magic

-**[16]** They replaced what came to them from Allah with books of magic, as Allah mentions in His saying: **“And when there came to them a Messenger from Allah confrming what was with them, a party of those who were given the scripture threw the Book of Allah behind their backs, as if they did not know!
+They replaced what came to them from Allah with books of magic, as Allah mentions in His saying: **“And when there came to them a Messenger from Allah confrming what was with them, a party of those who were given the scripture threw the Book of Allah behind their backs, as if they did not know!
 And they followed (instead) what the devils gave out (falsely of magic) in the lifetime of Sulayman.”** (al-Baqarah [2]: 101-102)

+---
+#### 17. Ascribing Falsehood to the Prophets

-**[17]** They ascribed their falsehood to the prophets, as is found in Allah’s saying: **“And Sulayman (Solomon) did not disbelieve.”** (al-Baqarah [2]: 102) and His saying: **“Ibrahim (Abraham) was neither a Jew nor a Christian.”** (Aal 'Imran [3]: 67)
+They ascribed their falsehood to the prophets, as is found in Allah’s saying: **“And Sulayman (Solomon) did not disbelieve.”** (al-Baqarah [2]: 102) and His saying: **“Ibrahim (Abraham) was neither a Jew nor a Christian.”** (Aal 'Imran [3]: 67)

+---
+#### 18. They would Ascribe themselves to the Prophets in spite of Opposing them

-**[18]** They contradicted themselves in their ascriptions, for they would ascribe themselves to Ibrahim (Abraham, peace be upon him), yet openly manifest their lack of following him.
+They contradicted themselves in their ascriptions, for they would ascribe themselves to Ibrahim (Abraham, peace be upon him), yet openly manifest their lack of following him.

+---
+#### 19. Blaming Righteous People based on the actions of some who Ascribe themselves to them

-**[19]** They slandered and accused righteous people based on the actions of others who “ascribed” themselves to these (righteous people).
+They slandered and accused righteous people based on the actions of others who “ascribed” themselves to these (righteous people).
 An example of this is found in the Jews' slander of 'Isa (Jesus) and the Christians' and Jews' slander of Muhammad ﷺ.

+---
+#### 20. Believing that the Act of Sorcerers and Magicians is from the Miraculous Endowments of the Righteous

-**[20]** They believed that the tricks of the sorcerers and their likes were from the miraculous endowments that Allah granted to some righteous people.
+They believed that the tricks of the sorcerers and their likes were from the miraculous endowments that Allah granted to some righteous people.
 And they attributed it to the prophets, such as their ascribing it to Sulayman (Solomon, peace be upon him).

 **[21]** They performed worship by whistling and clapping their hands.[^1]